sharvanath/kromium/README.md

 ## Future work
 - S3 storage provider.
 SQL storage provider.
-- Resource optimized.
+- Storage optimized.
 Kromium should employ storage source/sink optimizations to optimize the overall resource usage for the job.
 GCS (https://cloud.google.com/storage/docs/request-rate)
 - By default the transformation runs on the local machine.
 Support for Kubernetes will be added soon.
 - Add SQL/CSV transforms to support simple ETL pipelines, e.g. Load CSVs from a bucket to SQL.